v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 **Notes**

-- You need to generate a globally unique identifier (GUID) for the custom rule package tself (the `RulePack id=` value), which must be different than the GUID that you'll generate later for the sensitive information type in the `Entity` element.
+- You need to generate a globally unique identifier (GUID) for the custom rule package itself (the `RulePack id=` value), which must be different than the GUID that you'll generate later for the sensitive information type in the `Entity` element.
 You can generate a GUID in Windows PowerShell by running the following command:

     ```
     [guid]::NewGuid()
     ```

 - Mantaining the `Version` element is important.
 When you upload your custom rule package for the first time, Office 365 notes the version number.
-Later, if you try to upload a modified version of the same rule package, the verson number must be different; otherwise, the upload will fail.
+Later, if you try to upload a modified version of the same rule package, the version number must be different; otherwise, the upload will fail.

 The following diagram shows what your `RulePackage` element should look like: